-- Our cancellation policy is much more flexible for summer 2021 due to Covid-19.
-A full refund will be given (less a $5.00 per person processing fee) for any cancellations up to 72 hours prior to your trip.
-If you need to cancel your trip within 72 hours of your departure, a CREDIT will be given.
+- Our cancellation policy is much more flexible for summer 2022 due to Covid-19.
+Full refunds will be given for any cancellations up to 48 hours prior to your trip.
+If you need to cancel your trip within 48 hours of your departure, a CREDIT will be given.
 The credit will be valid for 365 days from the date of cancellation.

-If you need to reschedule your 2021trip, your re-booked trip date will be subject to our normal cancellation policy.
+If you need to reschedule your 2022 trip, your re-booked trip date will be subject to our normal cancellation policy.

 - Monitoring all changes to Covid-19 Guidelines and updating our policies as needed.